SaptarshiChowdhury/flixxit2023/readme.md

 - frontend .env -> change http://localhost:5050/api -> /api
 - change nodemon -> node in server package.json
 - build frontend and copy contents from build to dist folder in server/src
+- make the changes in VideoPlayer.js in frontend file at line 87 -> 92